• Skip to main content

 Jump to Recipe Print Recipe

-Lemons and blueberries are classic ingredients for a cookie—great flavors for spring and summer.
+Lemons and blueberries are classic ingredients for a cookie—perfect for any time of the year.
 So many sweet treats from just these two flavors.

 Cream cheese is my go-to ingredient to add a little tangy creaminess and make it a denser cookie.
-On the other hand, Mascarpone has a milky sweeter taste which I thought would be great with the blueberries.
-I am not that gung-ho about making cheese, but you can do it if you like.
-Here is a site with four stars and not many ads.
+Mascarpone has a milky sweeter taste which I thought would be great with the blueberries.
+I am not that gun-ho about making cheese, but you can do it if you like.
+Here is a site with four stars and few ads.
 Mascarpone Recipe!

 Ingredients